5.4 Global Mindset and Cultural Awareness

 • Communicate expectations clearly and respectfully.

-In situational judgment items, answers that stereotype or dismiss cultural concerns are weak.
-So are answers that abandon organizational standards without analysis.
+In SJIs, answers that stereotype or dismiss cultural concerns are weak — and so are answers that abandon organizational standards without analysis.
 The better answer keeps the standard visible while adapting the process.
-HR can respect local context and still insist on ethical conduct, respectful behavior, and fair treatment.
+HR can respect local context and insist on ethical conduct, respectful behavior, and fair treatment.
+When a question seems to reward the fastest action, pause: the exam usually rewards the response that gathers context and aligns stakeholders first.
+That is the practical expression of global mindset — thoughtful, inclusive, and operationally useful.

 Test Your Knowledge